 This week’s blog was written by Allie F., a Bucktails alumni.
 Allie is a high school sophomore who plans to pursue a career in medicine.
 She decided to attend the Wildlife Leadership Academy due to her interest in biology and nature.
 In her spare time, she enjoys music, dance, and hunting.

 Tag: nature observation

 This week’s blog was written by Emma C., a Bucktails alumni.
 Emma is an avid student, ballet dancer, and nature lover.
 When not at dance or school, she enjoys hiking, photography, painting, watching musicals and movies, learning interesting histories, and especially reading.
-She is particularly interested in science.
+She is particularly interested in science at this time, advancing to the state science fair last year.
 She was extremely excited to attend the Academy because as she puts it, nature is her, “safe place” where she feels at home.
 Her favorite quote is by the brilliant scientist Rachel Carson, “One way to open your eyes is to ask yourself, ‘What if I had never seen this before?
 What if I knew I would never see it again?'”

 This week’s blog was written by Sierra R., a Bass alumni.
 She attended the Wildlife Leadership Academy this summer because it looked like a good opportunity to further her education and to give her a deeper look into different career fields.
 Sierra’s hobbies include hiking, nature journaling, Girl Scouts, and theater.